Surface states and finite size effects in triple-fold semimetals: Fermi arcs in two-node model

 In the limit $M\rightarrow\infty$, Eq.~\eqref{Mabel} simplifies as

 leading to

 with the additional condition that $\sqrt{3}(v_F^2k_x^2-E^2)+v_Fk_x\gamma(k_z^2-m)$ is positive, which corresponds to surface states with positive energy on the top surface.

 We present the Fermi arcs obtained from Eq.~\eqref{true} in Fig.~\ref{orc}.
-One can see that there are Fermi arcs connecting the projections of the bulk spectrum onto the surface (at $k_z^2<m$).
+One can see that there are Fermi arcs connecting the projections of the bulk spectrum onto the surface~\footnote{Fermi pockets shown by green regions in Fig.~\ref{orc} transform into points, i.e., triple-fold nodes at $E\to0$.} (at $k_z^2<m$).
 In addition, there are Fermi arcs that go away from the projections of the Weyl nodes onto the surface Brillouin zone (at $k_z^2>m$).
 We speculate that these arcs span the entire Brillouin zone.
-However, to study whether these Fermi arcs extend throughout the whole surface Brillouin zone, one should go beyond the effective low-energy model.
+However, to determine whether these Fermi arcs extend throughout the whole surface Brillouin zone, one should go beyond the effective low-energy model.
 We leave this question for further studies.
 As follows from Eq.~\eqref{dipper}, the Fermi arcs have a parabolic shape: the parts between the nodes and outside the nodes are represented by the shifted parts of the same parabola that is cut perpendicular to its symmetry axis.
 Fermi arcs corresponding to the top (semimetal is in the $y<0$ subspace) and bottom (semimetal is in the $y>0$ subspace) surfaces are related by the mirror $k_x \to -k_x$ symmetry.
 In addition, both arcs are symmetric with respect to the $k_z=0$ axis.
 Similar arcs were obtained numerically in Ref.~\cite{Nandy-Roy:2018}.
 On the other hand, Fermi arcs spanning outside the triple-fold nodes $k_z^2>m$ are absent in a symmorphic toy model considered in Ref.~\cite{Hsu2022}.

+The presence of two Fermi arcs follows from the topological charge $\pm 2$ of the triple-fold crossing points.
+Furthermore, by calculating the Chern number $\mathcal{C}(k_z)$ for the planes with fixed $k_z$, we find $\mathcal{C}(k_z) = \sign{m-k_z^2}$.
+Therefore, since a nonzero Chern number is an indicator of topologically protected edge states, the model at hand can support Fermi arcs both between the crossing points and outside of them, which is indeed observed in Fig.~\ref{orc}.

 The negative-energy Fermi arcs have a different shape in our model, cf. top and bottom panels in Fig.~\ref{orc}.
 This asymmetry originates from the particle-hole symmetry breaking of the Hamiltonian (\ref{Twonodevac}).
 Note that particle-hole symmetry could be preserved for a three-component Hamiltonian only if one band is completely flat and is located at zero energy.
 Therefore, gap opening necessarily breaks the particle-hole symmetry.